Achieve Harmony with the Do’s & Don’ts of Minimalist Interior Design

-This same effect is achieved in the following image of a living room at Punggol Central, Singapore that is designed by us.
+This same effect is achieved in the following image of a living room interior design at Punggol Central, Singapore that is designed by us.
 Notice the sheer white curtains that allow natural sunlight to flow in and illuminate the room to give a bright and uplifting effect.

 Use Simple Objects And Wall Art

 Since a minimalist design is all about simplicity, it is only logical to use simple objects and wall art.
 Do not spend too much on luxurious decor items and complex wall art as it will go against the simplicity of the minimalist theme.
 Try to keep things simple without adding too complex or extra elements.

 The following image is an example of using simple objects and wall art to create a very cool and elegant interior design for condominium homes.

 Don’t shy away from Patterned Elements

 One more important feature of a minimalist design is to add patterned elements to the design.
 These patterns could be in the form of a rug, sofa cushions, curtains, or wall art.
 When everything else is simple and solid-coloured, some kind of pattern will never go wrong.
 In fact, it will help to bring everything together in beautiful harmony and elegance.

 Geometric patterns are especially a significant feature of minimalist designs.
 This is depicted in the following living room image of a condo at St. Patrick Rd, Singapore.
 Notice how the walls are neutral and the sofa is solid coloured.
 The geometric pattern rug and a patterned cushion help to balance everything and create an element of beauty and elegance.